 Abdominal Aortic Aneurysm (AAA)

 Larger aortic aneurysms can be managed with either open surgery, or minimally invasive endovascular aortic aneurysm repair (EVAR) with placement of stent grafts.
-Each patient has unique anatomy, and no single solution can treat everyone, however, as the technology has advanced almost all of our patients can be treated using the minimally invasive endovascular approach.
+Each patient has unique anatomy, and no single solution can treat everyone.
+However, as technology has advanced almost all of our patients can be treated using the minimally invasive endovascular approach.
 It is critical that the treatment plan is individualized and fits the patient’s needs and their anatomic configuration.
 The surgeons at San Francisco Vein and Vascular Institute are experienced in both open surgery and endovascular stenting for the management of abdominal aortic aneurysms.

-The endovascular treatment can now be performed without any incisions, and usually require just an overnight stay in the hospital.
+The endovascular treatment can now be performed without any incisions, and usually requires just an overnight stay in the hospital.
 New technology is allowing endovascular stenting to be used in more complex aneurysms, such as those involving the renal arteries, and those with otherwise challenging anatomic configurations.
 In particular, we have experience using the latest technology for the most complex abdominal aneurysms.
 We have used fenestrated grafts (FEVAR) to treat aneurysms involving the renal and visceral arteries.
-These devices are custom built for the individual patient with fenestrations (a window or reinforced, precisely positioned hole in the graft) that allow for uninterrupted flow of blood to the liver, kidneys, and intestines.
+These devices are custom built for the individual patient with fenestrations (a window or reinforced, precisely positioned hole in the graft) that allows for uninterrupted flow of blood to the liver, kidneys, and intestines.
 Having experience with all major types of endovascular grafts rather than just one or two, the surgeons at San Francisco Vein and Vascular Institute can offer a solution that is best for each individual patient, rather than trying to fit a square peg in a round hole.

 For a small number of patients, endovascular stent grafts are not suitable due to various anatomic constraints.
 For these patients, open surgery may still be a good option.
 Open surgery involves replacement of the aortic aneurysm with a synthetic graft, that is sewn into place.
 An abdominal incision is required, and patients usually stay in the hospital for 5-7 days.
-While the open approach results in a durable repair the recovery is quite lengthy and extensive.
+While the open approach results in a durable repair, the recovery is quite lengthy and extensive.

 Thoracic Aortic Aneurysm (TAA)

 Another area of expertise is the treatment of thoracic aortic aneurysms.
 Thoracic aortic aneurysms are less common than abdominal aortic aneurysms.
 They present a unique set of challenges as the aneurysm is closer to many of the vessels responsible for blood flow to the brain and spinal cord.
 In the last 15 years the technology has developed such that we are now able to treat many of these aneurysms using endovascular techniques (TEVAR), in most cases through tiny puncture sites in each groin rather than the traditional open approach utilizing a large chest incision.
 While experience in endovascular techniques is an essential component of any thoracic aortic interventions program, close collaboration with cardiothoracic surgical service is critical as well.
-In the treatment of these patients the cardiac surgeons at CPMC and the vascular surgeons at the San Francisco Vein and Vascular institute develop a treatment plan as team.
+In the treatment of these patients, the cardiac surgeons at CPMC and the vascular surgeons at San Francisco Vein and Vascular institute develop a treatment plan as a team.
 Many patients are still best suited to open surgical repair.
 A 3rd frequently utilized approach is the hybrid repair in which elements of both the open and endovascular approaches are utilized, often as a staged repair.